whitlockjc/json-refs/README.md

 * `[options.prepareRequest] {function}`: The callback used to prepare a request *(Passed to [path-loader][path-loader])*
 * `[options.processContent] {function}`: The callback used to process the remote request content *(Passed to [path-loader][path-loader])*
-* `done {function}`: An error-first callback to be called with the fully-resolved object and metadata for the reference resolution
+* `done [function]`: An error-first callback to be called with the fully-resolved object and metadata for the reference resolution *(Not required if using promises)*

 **Response**

+`resolveRefs` returns a `Promise` always, even if you use the error-first callbacks.
+That being said, when using promises, due to promises only allowing one resolved object we have to treat the responses different.
+Below are the
+differences:

+*(Callbacks)*

 If there is an `Error`, the callback is called with the `Error` in the first argument and `undefined` in the second argument.
 If there is no `Error`, the first argument is `undefined` and the second argument is an `object` whose value